Home

 Glass fusing kiln.

 Step 1.
-Apply kiln wash to fusing mold.
+Apply five or six coats of kiln wash to fusing mold.

 Step 2.
 Cut glass into pieces.

 Step 3.
-Place blue frit powder into bottom of mold, cover with pieces of clear dichroic glass, dichoric side uppermost.
+Place black dichroic glass into bottom of dry mold, dichoric side uppermost.

 Step 4.
 Put pieces pieces of clear glass and medium frit over bottom layer.